nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 [^AUTOREPLACED1996FCA1484ENDREPLACE]: [1996] FCA 1484

-In *[Twentieth Century Fox Film Corporation v South Australian Brewing Co Ltd](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1996/1484.html)*,[^AUTOREPLACED1996FCA1484ENDREPLACE] 'Duff' beer, which disclaimed any association with The Simpsons, was still held to amount to infringement.
-The disclaimer was too simplistic in approach.
-The beer was an express reference to The Simpsons and therefore the disclaimer was not effective.
+In *[Twentieth Century Fox Film Corporation v South Australian Brewing Co Ltd](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1996/1484.html)*,[^AUTOREPLACED1996FCA1484ENDREPLACE] 'Duff' beer, which took certain steps to disclaim association with The Simpsons, was still held to amount to infringement.
+Steps taken to dissociate the product from The Simpsons included the use of different get-up to the beer can depicted in the TV show, no express references to The Simpsons on the packaging, requests to retailers not to use The Simpson imagery with the product.
+However, there was no express disclaimer on the can.
+The court noted "a notable lack of any attempt to drive this message home to the "consuming public"."
+The beer was an express reference to The Simpsons and therefore the "disclaimers" were not effective.

 [^AUTOREPLACED1996FCA1484ENDREPLACE]: [1996] FCA 1484